 As the ease of solar technology and installation has increased, its cost has decreased drastically.
 The high cost of solar was largely prohibitive for both businesses and homeowners until the 21st century.
 Luckily, the federal government’s commitment to solar and its financial investment in solar development fast-tracked technological advancement after the year 2000.
 This meant more widely available and affordable solar arrays for homeowners and business owners.

 As demand for solar has continued to increase, more and more solar panel manufacturers and installers have cropped up to meet the energy needs of the American people.
 The recent easy access to solar technology means those of us who’ve chosen this sustainable energy source can expect a great ROI on our system due to competitive pricing within the market.

 Your utility company may also offer incentives for solar energy users.
-Xcel Energy, for example, has their own Solar Rewards program that rewards solar customers with a payment for surplus energy produced by their system.
+Xcel Energy, for example, has its own Solar Rewards program that rewards solar customers with payment for surplus energy produced by its system.

 Take advantage of inexpensive solar energy options

 Solar energy has a truly fascinating history, and the scientists who gave it a chance early on contributed to its widespread success today.
 From the Industrial Revolution to today, solar energy has become increasingly more efficient, affordable, and eco-friendly.
 If you’re interested in installing a solar energy system to enjoy these benefits and more, contact Cedar Creek Energy today!

 Additional Service Areas